Final Exit Network: Doreen Dunn

-Doreen Nan Dunn (née Gunderson; born May 6, 1950) was an Apple Valley, Minnesota woman who had suffered from intense pain since 1996 following a botched medical procedure.
+Doreen Nan Dunn was an Apple Valley, Minnesota, woman who had suffered from intense pain since 1996 following a botched medical procedure.
 Her husband Mark found her dead at home on May 30, 2007.
 An autopsy concluded that Dunn died of coronary artery disease.

 Minnesota authorities were tipped off by the Georgia Bureau of Investigation, years after her death had been officially recorded as a natural death, when Doreen Dunn's name was found among physical evidence.

 In May 2012, Final Exit Network was indicted of assisting in the May 30, 2007 death of Doreen Dunn.
 Four members: then-medical director Dr. Lawrence Egbert, then-case coordinator Roberta Massey, and exit guides Ted Goodwin and Jerry Dincin (Goodwin's successor as president) were also charged individually in the 17-count indictment, which included felony counts of assisting in a suicide and gross misdemeanors of interfering with a death scene.

 District Court Judge Karen Asphaug dismissed all charges against Ted Goodwin on March 22, 2013 on grounds that the allegations against him did not constitute a crime.
 He was the president of Final Exit Network at the time of the Dunn death but was not alleged to have done anything to implicate him in any crime.
 She also held that the Minnesota law prohibiting advising a suicide was unconstitutional because the language was too broad; she also dismissed a charge of interfering with a death scene.
 Jerry Dincin died of prostate cancer four days later.
 On the eve of trial in 2015, the state filed a motion to sever Lawrence Egbert's trial from that of Final Exit Network, Inc. He was granted immunity over his objection.

 Dr. Lawrence Egbert testified that he and Jerry Dincin had gone to Dunn's home to be present with her as she terminated her life, then removed the equipment in order to make it appear as if Dunn had died of natural causes.
 Final Exit Network's attorney, Robert Rivas, acknowledged that Egbert and Dincin were in Dunn's presence when she died, but he asserted that the state (represented by prosecutor Phil Prokopowicz) had no proof that the men physically assisted in her death.
 In fact, there was no evidence at trial that any Final Exit Network volunteer assisted in Dunn's death or provided the means.
 Dr. Egbert testified that they did not.